mosip/documentation/docs/Pre-Registration-Functionality.md

 Upon receiving the registration center id, date range (start date, end date) for the List of pre-registrations, user id (Registration Officer/Supervisor) from Registration client, the pre-registration system processes the information.
 * The system generates a Transaction id
-* The system then Fetches all the pre-registrations within the Date Range (Start Range, End Date) and for the registration center id received and calculates the count of the pre-registration ids being sent.
+* The system then fetches all the pre-registrations within the Date Range (Start Range, End Date) and for the registration center id received and calculates the count of the pre-registration ids being sent.
 * The system sends the List of pre-registration ids along with count of pre-registrations.
 * The system receives the pre-registration id/ids for which pre-registration Data has to be sent.
 * The system sends the zip file per pre-registration id consisting of Demo Data, Files, and appointment Time.

 #  Audit

-When any transaction is performed, then the same is captured as part of MOSIP Audit Trails, which can be further used for Reporting/Analytics as required.
+When any transaction is performed, then the same is captured as part of MOSIP Audit Trails, which can be further used for reporting and analytics as required.